by Leslie Ann Jones April 01, 2021

 But even though we know he was human like us, death is the last thing we expect to happen to him, because we also know that his deity made him unlike us in more ways than we can count.
 When you really think about it, what happens on the cross that day is the most shocking part of the story.
 He could have called down legions of angels and waged war on his accusers, but he didn't.
 Instead, he chose to die.

 Jesus knew that his death was necessary to cancel out all that is ugly, evil, broken, and wrong in this world.
-So he did what he had to do to save save us.
+So he did what he had to do to save us.
 He took up every last bit of our sin, carried it to the cross with him, and canceled it all out with his blood, thus satisfying the wrath of God against sin once and for all.

 And that's why we call that Friday good.
 Because on that day, God offered himself up as the purest and most perfect of sacrifices, the only one that would do.
 And it is by his sacrifice that we are healed, purified, and finally and forever able to draw near to him.